DonMesho/PongGame/README.md

 # PongGame
-Pong game made in the monogame framework.
+A two player pong game made in the monogame framework.

 This game was made to get used to the various syntax of C# and become familiar with the monogame framework.